cgonzalezandrades/sampleApp/README.md

 # Sample claim app
-This app created for the sole purpose of demostrating require knowledge for excuting succesful Software Developer to with knowledge in Front and Back end technologies.
+This app created for the sole purpose of demostrating require knowledge for excuting succesful Software Developer role with knowledge in Front and Back end technologies.

 # Skills Covered